tjgore/codetype/content/articles/how-to-use-git-for-beginners.md

 {{<contentTitle title="Creating a GitHub repository">}}

-Head over to [GitHub](https://www.github.com/) and creat an account if you don't already have one.
+Head over to [GitHub](https://www.github.com/) and create an account if you don't already have one.

 Let's assume your username for your account is john.

 After creating an account, you need to create a repository called "my-project".
-You can create a repo by clicking on new repository button or start a project button.
+You can create a repo by clicking on the new repository button or start a project button.
 No need to initialize with a README.md or .gitignore right now.

 ![Github Add](/images/articles/github-add.jpg "Github-add")